Switzerland in Winter: Everything You Need to Know

 Zurich and Basel: Christmas Markets

 Basel and Zurich are Switzerland’s top Christmas market cities, connected by just 55 minutes of train travel.
-Basel’s market around the medieval Rathaus is among Europe’s best, while Zurich offers festive markets at the Hauptbahnhof, lakefront, and Bellevue.
+Basel’s market around the mediaeval Rathaus is among Europe’s best, while Zurich offers festive markets at the Hauptbahnhof, lakefront, and Bellevue.
 Both cities are easily explored using the Swiss Travel Pass.

 Best Things to Do in Switzerland in Winter